MultiverseLearningProducts/swe-crypto-cupcakes-csharp/README.md

 M6JHWx2teUqTY5rNnzjgsgWRKtdCqjc5Je+ULdRhqt0=
 ```

 Create your own, or use this one, and save it as a user-secret using .NET's Secret Manager Tool.
 As a reference for this demo, this token is stored in `appsettings.json`.
-However, these secrets should usually NOT be committed to the repository, and they should always be stored securily using environment variables or a secret manager.
+However, these secrets should usually NOT be committed to the repository, and they should always be stored securely using environment variables or a secret manager.

 Set a new secret (e.g. your JwtSettings Secret).
 You can see it in JSON format in `appsettings.json`.